Azure/ResourceModules/modules/dev-test-lab/labs/notification-channels/README.md

 # DevTestLab Labs NotificationChannels `[Microsoft.DevTestLab/labs/notificationChannels]`

-This module deploys DevTestLab Labs NotificationChannels.

-Notification channels are used by the schedule resource type in order to send notifications or events to email addresses and/or webhooks.
+This module deploys DevTestLab Labs NotificationChannels.\nNotification channels are used by the schedule resource type in order to send notifications or events to email addresses and/or webhooks.

 ## Navigation